NAGAVENDRA/LASharekit/README.md

 `LASharekit` automatically share to facebook, twitter, pinterest or by email.
 With an extra to save images to cameraroll and copy to the pasteboard.

+Of course, I'll love to hear your using my control in your app, you can contact me (<devlascorbe@gmail.com>) anytime

 ![Screenshot of LASharekit](https://raw.github.com/Lascorbe/LASharekit/master/captura.png  "LASharekit Screenshot")

 Example